Holy Grail's Comprehensive Guide to Japanese Wagyu

 KAGOSHIMA

-The rarest of the rare Japanese Wagyu comes from the Kagoshima prefecture.
-Cattle here have the advantage of sufficient sun and natural surroundings that defines the taste of Kagoshima Wagyu.
+Hailing from the Kagoshima prefecture, cattle here have the advantage of sufficient sun and natural surroundings that defines the taste of Kagoshima Wagyu.
 Many will describe it as full-bodied and buttery with the right amount of marbling.

 Winner of the 2017 "Wagyu Olympics", Kagoshima Prefecture is located on Japan's southern island, Kyushu.
 Our Wagyu is sourced from Nozaki Farm coop where decades of breeding has produced a herd that delivers 70% A5 grade Wagyu, an unparalleled level of quality and consistency that has made Kagoshima the largest producing prefecture in Japan.